RESTORATION OF A FIAT DINO

 MY CAR

-In 2014 I bought a silver Fiat Dino 2400 Spider, the car of my dreams since my late teens.
-These cars are incredibly rare.
-I particularly wanted a silver one, only a handful were made in this colour.
-My car could even be the one in the photo above - I was probably about 3 when this was taken, but one day I might recreate this scene!
+I bought my Fiat Dino 2400 Spider in Spain in 2014.
+These cars are pretty rare.
+I wanted a silver one, only a handful were made in this colour.
 My car is nearly the identical twin of this one which sold at auction in 2022.

-After importing my car from Spain to the UK and enjoying the sound of that glorious engine for a summer I discovered that the shiny paint was concealing some extensive rust issues.
-The bodyshell is an early example of unitary construction where the body and chassis form a single unit.
-They were hand finished by craftsmen, meaning that there are often slight variations from car to car (and often between the left and right sides of the same car!)
-This combination of complex doubled skinned construction and hand built finish conspires to make the Fiat Dino among the most involved restoration challenges.
+After enjoying the sound of that glorious engine for a summer I discovered that my car wasn't in great shape under the shiny paint.
+Dino bodyshells were finished by hand, meaning that there are often slight variations from car to car (and often between the left and right sides of the same car).
+The combination of complex unibody construction and hand built finish conspires to make Dinos hard to restore well.
+Consequently, most of them aren't.

 These cars received inadequate rust protection at the factory, even by the standards of the day.
-They were allegedly made of cheap Russian steel which can’t have helped.
 The bodyshells were dipped in a bath of rudimentary rust inhibiting primer, but there are period photos of bare shells awaiting paint outside the Pininfarina plant, open to the elements.
 When we disassembled my car we found evidence that the rust treatment had not penetrated cavities such as box sections and A pillar assemblies, internal surfaces were left as bare metal.

 My car was sold new to a customer in Rome but spent most of its life in Belgium, the Netherlands and Denmark before coming to the UK via Spain.
 Some of the worst rust was in the footwells, which mostly appeared to be solid from beneath as the factory original underseal was fully intact.
 After stripping the shell we could see a plenty of daylight through them.